hmrc/init-prototype/README.md

 Also included in this repository are a collection of SBT build tasks for managing the HMRC prototyping environment on Heroku.

+## How This Works
+`Main.scala` does the following for the creation of a prototype:
+- Takes some GitHub config
+- Clones the specified repository
+- Proceeds to run npx `govuk-prototype-kit create`
+- Commits the change to the repo
+- Tries to push the changes

 ## Heroku prerequisites

 To run the main build task, you will need: